Formality of a higher-codimensional Swiss-Cheese operad: Graph complexes

-\begin{definition}[Quotient graph, case $m = 1$] For $m = 1$, the definition of the quotient graph $\Gamma / \Gamma'$ given above has to be clarified to deal with the linear order on the set of terrestrial vertices.
-As before, suppose that $\Gamma' \subset \Gamma$ is a subgraph.
-Then $\Gamma / \Gamma'$ is a linear combination of graphs, given as follows: \begin{itemize}[nosep] \item If $\Gamma'$ has no terrestrial vertices, then $\Gamma / \Gamma'$ is the sum of the quotients as in Definition~\ref{def:quotient-graph}, with the new terrestrial vertex $[\Gamma']$ in all possible positions. \item If the terrestrial vertices of $\Gamma'$ are consecutive, then $\Gamma / \Gamma'$ is defined as in Definition~\ref{def:quotient-graph}, and the linear order on the terrestrial vertices of $\Gamma / \Gamma'$ is inherited from $\Gamma$, with the new terrestrial vertex $[\Gamma']$ in the position of the vertices of $\Gamma'$. \item If the terrestrial vertices of $\Gamma'$ are not consecutive, then $\Gamma / \Gamma' = 0$. \end{itemize} \end{definition}
+\begin{definition}[Quotient graph, case $m = 1$] For $m = 1$, the definition of the quotient graph $\Gamma / \Gamma'$ is slightly modified to deal with the linear order on terrestrial vertices.
+Suppose that $\Gamma' \subset \Gamma$ is a subgraph.
+The linear order of the terrestrial vertices of $\Gamma/\Gamma'$ is dual to the block composition of linear orders from Equation~\eqref{eq:block}.
+More concretely, $\Gamma / \Gamma'$ is a linear combination of graphs: \begin{itemize}[nosep] \item If $\Gamma'$ has no terrestrial vertices, then $\Gamma / \Gamma'$ is a sum of several terms.
+Each term is a quotient graph as in Definition~\ref{def:quotient-graph}.
+The sum ranges over all possible positions for the new vertex: if $f \in \ee_{1}^{\vee}(U)$ is the decoration of $\Gamma$, then the decoration of $\Gamma/\Gamma'$ is $(\sigma \in \Sigma_{U/\varnothing}) \mapsto f(\sigma|_{U})$. \item If the terrestrial vertices of $\Gamma'$ are consecutive, then $\Gamma / \Gamma'$ is defined as in Definition~\ref{def:quotient-graph}, and the linear order on the terrestrial vertices of $\Gamma / \Gamma'$ is inherited from $\Gamma$, with the new terrestrial vertex $[\Gamma']$ in the position of the vertices of $\Gamma'$. \item If the terrestrial vertices of $\Gamma'$ are not consecutive, then $\Gamma / \Gamma' = 0$. \end{itemize} \end{definition}

-\begin{remark} This definition of the linear order of the terrestrial vertices of $\Gamma/\Gamma'$ is dual to the block composition of linear orders from Equation~\eqref{eq:block}. \end{remark}

 We can interpret $\circ_{W,T}(\Gamma)$ as the sum of the $\Gamma/\Gamma' \otimes \Gamma'$ for all (not necessarily full) subgraphs $\Gamma'$ with set of vertices $(W,T)$.

 Let us now define a zigzag of Hopf cooperad maps